syncfusion/ej2-powerapps-components/README.md

 ## Upcoming Plans and Feedbacks

-- We are excited to announce that the following components will be included soon:
+The following components are set to be published soon:

 1. Document Editor
-2. File Manager
-3. Gantt Chart
-4. Kanban
-5. Rich Text Editor
+2. Rich Text Editor
-6. Spreadsheet
-7. TreeGrid
+3. TreeGrid

-- We welcome your suggestions and improvements!
+We welcome your suggestions and improvements!
 Please share your feedback with us through [Github Discussions](https://github.com/syncfusion/ej2-powerapps-components/issues).

 ## Support and feedback

-* For any other queries, reach our [Syncfusion support team](https://www.syncfusion.com/support/directtrac/incidents/newincident) or post the queries through the [Community forums](https://www.syncfusion.com/forums) and submit a feature request or a bug through our [Feedback portal](https://www.syncfusion.com/feedback).
+- For any other queries, reach our [Syncfusion support team](https://www.syncfusion.com/support/directtrac/incidents/newincident) or post the queries through the [Community forums](https://www.syncfusion.com/forums) and submit a feature request or a bug through our [Feedback portal](https://www.syncfusion.com/feedback).
-* To renew the subscription, click [renew](https://www.syncfusion.com/sales/products) or contact our sales team at salessupport@syncfusion.com | Toll Free: 1-888-9 DOTNET.
+- To renew the subscription, click [renew](https://www.syncfusion.com/sales/products) or contact our sales team at <salessupport@syncfusion.com> | Toll Free: 1-888-9 DOTNET.

 ## License